Craig Gunn: Elgin City

 In the 2011–12 season, Gunn was fifth top scorer in the league with 18 goals, as Elgin finished fourth.
 That season Gunn was awarded the Ginger Boot for August, an award for the player who scored the most goals that month across the three SFL divisions.
-Gunn continued his proflic scoring for Elgin, netting 128 times in 316 appearances.
+Gunn continued his prolific scoring for Elgin, netting 128 times in 316 appearances.
 After eight years with the club, he left Elgin in May 2017.

 Personal life

 In December 2012, Gunn's 34-year-old brother, Jamie, died after collapsing in his home.
 Elgin City players wore a black armband and the club held a minute's silence to pay their respects.